thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/security/authentication/basic.md

 ### Basic authentication overview

 Basic authentication allows MQTT clients to authenticate using credentials sent in the `CONNECT` packet — such as clientId, username, and password.
-TBMQ uses these credentials to generate a unique `credentialsId` and match against the stored records using flexible matching strategies.
+TBMQ uses these credentials to generate a unique `credentialsId` and match against the stored [MQTT client credential](/docs/mqtt-broker/user-guide/ui/mqtt-client-credentials/) records using flexible matching strategies.
 To optimize authentication performance, TBMQ maintains credentials in Redis for fast lookups, while PostgreSQL ensures reliable persistence.
 The following sections explain provider configuration, credential matching, `credentialsId` generation, and how authorization is applied after successful authentication.